marktsuchida/ssstr/README.md

 - Safer and simpler-to-use analogs of most of the C standard library `string.h` functions.
-- Additional conveneince functions similar to C++ `std::string` member functions and more.
+- Additional convenience functions similar to C++ `std::string` member functions and more.
-- Move and swap support to minimize the need to copy strings.
-- Strings are **always null-terminated** and buffer size is managed automatically, avoiding tricky edge cases.
+- Strings are **always null-terminated** and buffer size is managed automatically.
 - Byte strings containing **embedded null bytes** can be handled.
+- **Move and swap** support to minimize the need to copy strings.
+- Focus on efficiency through a **narrow contract** API, but with the option of enabling **extensive debug assertions**.
-- Convenient and efficient **interoperability with standard null-terminated strings** and unterminated byte buffers.
+- Convenient and efficient **interoperability** with standard null-terminated strings and unterminated byte buffers.
 - Single-file **header-only library**.
 - **Small string optimization**: strings up to 31 bytes (on 64-bit platforms) or 15 bytes (32-bit) can be stored directly in the object (usually on the